tbeaulieu/Soldat-Meltfire/README.md

 ---
 A design based upon the Soldat Meltfire from RR6/Ferrari 360 or the old style Esprit dashboards.
 I've left part of the design open for your own gauge (be it AF/Intake temperature/*choose your own adventure*).
 Let me know if you want something here.

+When setting limits, think in units of celcius.
+I typically make 100C for coolant, and 130 C for oil temp limits.

 ---

 # Installation notes: